 The DDB will continue to serve the taxpayers and assist the city and the CRA in formulating short and long range plans for improving and developing downtown Clearwater into a world renowned destination place and advise on policies and procedures, which succeed in bringing business and residents into the downtown, improving is tax base and overall economic condition.

 Moving forward, the DDB will build a coalition with property owners, business and government to advocate development that benefits all citizens and to create a unified identity and environment in the downtown to preserve property values and prevent deterioration.

 The DDB will focus on marketing downtown and its businesses, events that bring visibility to downtown and other downtown initiatives.
 The DDB meets on the first Wednesday of each month at 5:30 p.m. at the Council Chambers at the Clearwater Main Library, located at 100 N. Osceola Ave.

 CRA/DDB Interlocal Agreement

 The Community Redevelopment Agency (CRA) and the Downtown Development Board (DDB) have entered into an Interlocal Agreement, in which the DDB agrees to perform certain responsibilities and functions consistent with and in furtherance of the redevelopment of downtown in return for an amount equal to the difference between the increment payment and a management fee.
-The management of the DDB by CRA staff enables the CRA and the DDB to utilize the public dollars more efficiently and provides additional support to the Main Street Program.
+The management of the DDB by CRA staff enables the CRA and the DDB to utilize the public dollars more efficiently.

 The CRA Trustees executed the first Interlocal Agreement to provide personnel, administrative and management responsibilities to the DDB in F/Y 1999-00.